Alternative Name The Mysterious Play; Curious Play; ふしぎ遊戯

 This book can neither be found in the libraries nor in bookstores.
 It only exists in Fushigi Yuugi, an anime that marked my whole life.
 I discovered it first at 12 years old, when it was first aired in the Philippines few years after the anime became popular in Japan.
-Funnily enough, it brought me so much memories from my late childhood – how I would just sit in front of television every Friday night waiting for it, I would sport Miaka’s signature dumpling hairstyle and end up wearing it in a family gathering, I would imagine myself as Miaka and my childhood crushes as Tamahome and Hotohori respectively, and how I’ve always mistaken Fushigi Yuugi as ecchi (minimal porn) or hentai (extreme porn) based on Miaka and Tamahome’s sex love story, and not on the destiny that lies behind Miaka and Yui’s friendship ever since they became part of the book.
+Funnily enough, it brought me so much memories from my late childhood – how I would just sit in front of television every Friday night waiting for it, I would sport Miaka’s signature dumpling hairstyle and end up wearing it in a family gathering, I would imagine myself as Miaka and my childhood crushes as Tamahome and Hotohori respectively and how I’ve always mistaken Fushigi Yuugi as ecchi (minimal porn) or hentai (extreme porn) based on Miaka and Tamahome’s sex love story.
 Unfortunately, the airing was cut.
 It took my happiness away.

 I didn’t regret not finishing the show back then.
 The Internet gave me hope to have a second glance, making me become a Fushigi Yuugi fan girl as I was once were.
-Other than Miaka as my all time favorite character, and Miaka xx Tamahome as my favorite couple are my other bets – Nakago, Nuriko, Amiboshi, Soi, Tomo, Tatara, Hikitsu, Tomite, Subaru, Tamahome’s master, Keisuke, Taitsukun’s nyan nyans, the Gods of the Four Kingdoms, that Seeiryu blue mark, and Miaka xx Yui best friend pair-up.
-I have so many plans in mind relating to my fandom status, be it creating fan fictions, cosplaying as Miaka both in school and priestess attires, purchasing any Fushigi Yuugi merchandises such as The Universe of Four Gods book, Miaka’s ribbons and outfits, Tasuki’s Rekka Shinen fan, and the Shinzahos, and downloading the entire Fushigi Yuugi soundtrack which I just did and found outstanding.
+Other than Miaka as my all time favorite character and Miaka x Tamahome as my favorite couple are my other bets – Nakago, Nuriko, Amiboshi, Soi, Tomo, Tatara, Hikitsu, Tomite, Subaru, Tamahome’s master, Keisuke, Taitsukun’s nyan nyans, the Gods of the Four Kingdoms, that Seeiryu blue mark and Miaka xx Yui best friend pair-up.
+I have so many plans in mind relating to my fandom status that include creating fan fictions, cosplaying as Miaka both in school and priestess attires, purchasing any Fushigi Yuugi merchandises such as The Universe of Four Gods book, Miaka’s ribbons and outfits, Tasuki’s Rekka Shinen fan and the Shinzahos and downloading the entire Fushigi Yuugi soundtrack, which I just did and found outstanding.
 Having so much of these plans already makes me one of the Fushigi Yuugi’s biggest fans.

 All in all, Fushigi Yuugi is already part of my top favorite anime/manga list.
-Miaka’s also one of my favorite characters alongside Misa Amane and Mikasa Ackerman, and Miaka xx Tamahome among the best animanga loveteams.
-Miaka and Yui became my top favorite anime best friends recently, overtaking Lucy and Levy, as well as the K-On band members (although they are also close to awesome).
+Miaka’s also one of my favorite characters alongside Misa Amane and Mikasa Ackerman and Miaka x Tamahome among the best animanga loveteams.
+Miaka and Yui became my top favorite anime best friends recently, overtaking Lucy and Levy as well as the K-On band members (although they are also close to awesome).

 Who knows if I would still swoon over the same anime after 12, 24, and even 60 years?